Actively Recruiting

 - Active infections requiring systemic therapy including tuberculosis, hepatitis B or C, or HIV

-- Pregnant or lactating women or women not using effective contraception
+- Pregnancy or lactation, or women not using effective contraception

-- Use of systemic immunosuppressive therapy including high-dose corticosteroids (>10 mg/day prednisone equivalent) within 2 weeks before enrollment
+- Systemic immunosuppressive therapy including high-dose corticosteroids (>10 mg/day prednisone) within 2 weeks prior to enrollment

 - Life expectancy less than 3 months